xhuang26/taskManager_server/README.md

-# Demo server code for MP4
+# Task Manager Server
+This is the server side of the Task Manager project, using mlab for data base.

 You should be able to do
 `npm install` and `nodemon server.js`